Derrick Zimmerman: Professional career

-He was selected 40th overall in the 2003 NBA Draft by the Golden State Warriors, and played two games with the NBA's New Jersey Nets during the 2005-06 season.
+He was selected 40th overall in the 2003 NBA draft by the Golden State Warriors, and played two games with the NBA's New Jersey Nets during the 2005–06 season.

 Those two games ended up being Zimmerman's only playing time in the NBA.
-His 2nd game ever (also his final NBA game ever) was played on April 19th, 2006 in a 83 - 90 loss to the New York Knicks where he recorded 4 points, 5 assists and 1 rebound.
+His 2nd game ever (also his final NBA game ever) was played on April 19, 2006, in a 83–90 loss to the New York Knicks where he recorded 4 points, 5 assists and 1 rebound.

 He played in the NBA D-League for the Columbus Riverdragons (2004–05) and Austin Toros (2005–06).
-Derrick was named the NBDL's Defensive Player of the Year for two consecutive seasons (Austin 2005-06, Columbus 2004-05).
+Derrick was named the NBDL's Defensive Player of the Year for two consecutive seasons (Austin 2005–06, Columbus 2004–05).
 In December 2006, he signed a one-month contract with Brose Baskets of the German Basketball Bundesliga.
 After his contract expired, he signed with Italian team Air Avellino until the end of the season.

 In the summer of 2008, he signed with the Ukrainian club Budivelnyk Kyiv.
 He stayed in Ukraine till 2013, and later played with Hoverla Ivano-Frankivsk, Kyiv and Dnipro-Azot.

 In February 2013, Zimmerman moved to Germany and signed with Neckar Riesen Ludwigsburg for the rest of the season.
 In January 2014, after a couple months without a club, he signed with Energa Czarni Słupsk of Poland for the rest of the season.

+Coaching

+Mississippi State (2018-2020)

+After his playing career, Zimmerman returned to his alma mater, Mississippi State, in 2018, serving two seasons as a graduate assistant and one as director of scouting and analytics.

+Louisiana (2021-2025)

+In 2021, Louisiana head coach Bob Marlin hired Zimmerman as an assistant coach.
+On December 19, 2024, amid a 3–9 start to the season, Louisiana fired Marlin and named Zimmerman the interim head coach for the remainder of the 2024-25 season.

+Louisiana-Monroe (2025-present)

+In April 2025, Zimmerman was hired as the associate head coach for the University of Louisiana-Monroe.